Skip to main content

 The application process

-Once you have confirmed that the product you wish to market is a regulated product that is not already authorised in Great Britain, you should ensure that you have all the information our risk assessors will need to decide if the product is safe to be placed on the market.
+Once it is clear that the product you wish to market is a regulated product that is not already authorised in Great Britain, you should ensure that you have all the relevant information as outlined in the applicable regime regulations and guidance before you submit your application.
+This information is needed so that our risk assessors can assess whether the product or process is safe and to inform the decision on whether the application will be authorised.
+Incomplete applications are likely to be delayed and/or deemed invalid or refused.

 For more details on what information you’ll need to provide, please read the guidance that applies to your product type.